-The Virginia Department of Agriculture and Consumer Services, Virginia Department of Game and Inland Fisheries and the Virginia Department of Conservation and Recreation cooperate to provide protection for Virginia’s threatened and endangered species.
+The Virginia Department of Agriculture and Consumer Services, Virginia Department of Wildlife Resources and the Virginia Department of Conservation and Recreation cooperate to provide protection for Virginia’s threatened and endangered species.

 The Virginia Department of Agriculture and Consumer Services is the regulatory authority for the conservation and preservation of threatened and endangered plant and insect species.
-The Department of Game and Inland Fisheries has legal authority for preservation of vertebrate and other invertebrate endangered and threatened species.
+The Virginia Department of Wildlife Resources has legal authority for preservation of vertebrate and other invertebrate endangered and threatened species.
 The Department of Conservation and Recreation Division of Natural Heritage produces an inventory of the Commonwealth's natural resources, and maintains a database of ecologically significant sights.

 Federally listed threatened and endangered species are monitored and regulated by the U.S. Fish and Wildlife Services.

 In 1979, the Endangered Plant and Insect Species Act of the Code of Virginia mandated that the Virginia Department of Agriculture and Consumer Services conserve, protect and manage endangered and threatened plant and insect species.
 The impetus for the legislation was to protect species from possible extinction throughout all or a significant part of its native range.
 In addition, the legislation requires the Virginia Department of Agriculture and Consumer Services to monitor the harvest and export of American ginseng to ensure compliance with requirements of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 When the act was passed, it listed ginseng as threatened and Virginia round-leaf birch as endangered.
 Additional plants and insects which are listed as threatened or endangered can be found in the Listing of Endangered and Threatened Plant and Insect Species.